 Standard II.D.4

-Submit documentation that demonstrates the evaluation of effectiveness (degree to which outcome measures or other metrics improved or not) of changes made in response to program’s data analysis and continuous quality improvement processes.
-When possible, evaluation of effectiveness should be based on hard data such as exam scores or feedback from students, graduates, etc.
+Submit documentation that demonstrates the evaluation of effectiveness changes made in response to program’s data analysis and continuous quality improvement processes (degree to which NAACLS outcome measures, required feedback or other metrics improved or did not improve).
+When possible, evaluation of effectiveness should be based on hard data (exam scores, feedback from students, graduates, or other metrics used for assessment).

 Documentation may include, but is not limited to: